corinthia/corinthia-docformats/README.md

 DocFormats has been shipping as part of UX Write on the iOS app store since February 2013.
 From this perspective, it is a stable, mature library that works for the most commonly-used features of .docx formats.
-As an open source project, it is completely new, and from this perspective is very much in it's early stages.
+As an open source project, it is completely new, and from this perspective is very much in its early stages.
 We are currently exploring the best way to leverage the existing work that has been done to make it easier to integrate in other projects, as well as support more file formats.